Skip to main content

 Aircon Breaker Trips or Burning Smell

-Breaker trips with a burning smell are high-risk signs.
-They can mean a short, high current draw, or heat damage at wiring points.
+Breaker trips paired with a burning smell are high-risk signs that demand immediate attention.
+They signal a short circuit, excessive current draw, or dangerous heat buildup at wiring points.

 SAFETY WARNING